lambdaclass/concrete/docs/FORMATTING_OUTPUT.md

 Accepted argument types: `String`, `&String`, `&mut String`, `Int`/`Uint`/`i8..i32`/`u8..u32`, `bool`, `char`.

 Unsupported types currently emit the placeholder `"<unprintable>"`.
 This is a temporary fallback, not a contract.
-Future extensions (floats, user types via a small trait) will replace the placeholder, not carry it forward.
+Phase 7 removes the ambiguity by routing formatting through the `Writer` contract: built-ins render directly, and a user-defined type renders only if its statically-known type exposes the explicit `write_to(&self, w: &mut Writer) -> Result<usize, IoError>` (or `format_into`) convention.
+There is no runtime type dispatch and no universal auto-rendering.

 ### 2.2 `append(&mut buf, args...)` — buffer append
 Shipped (2026-04-20).
 Variadic buffer append.
 First argument must be a `&mut String`.
 Subsequent arguments dispatch by type into the existing typed append builtins (`string_append`, `string_append_int`, `string_append_bool`, `string_push_char`).
 Requires `with(Alloc)`.
 Reference test: `tests/programs/variadic_append.con`.